 Get All You Can from Fitness and Wellness with CR Membership

 CR (Campus Recreation) Membership, formerly known as ARC Membership, incorporates the amenities and services of the ARC and other CR programming.
 Benefits include significant discounts at the Craft Center, Equestrian Center, Outdoor Adventures and Youth Programs.
-They also include low-cost access to Fitness and Wellness programs such as Group Exercise, Instructional Series and Personal Training.
+They also include low-cost access to Fitness and Wellness programs such as Group Exercise, Series Classes and Personal Training.
 In addition, CR Members enjoy free access to Intramural (IM) Sports, the Rec Pool and Hickey Pool.
 To explore your own CR lifestyle, visit cru.ucdavis.edu/crumembership.

 |Sale Date||Instructional Dates||Registration Deadline||Location|